minio/minio/docs/gateway/nas.md

 export MINIO_NOTIFY_WEBHOOK_QUEUE_DIR_1=/tmp/webhk
 ```

 > NOTE: Please check the docs for the corresponding ENV setting.
-Alternatively, We can obtain other ENVs in the form `mc admin config set alias/ <sub-sys> --env`
+Alternatively, we can obtain other ENVs in the form `mc admin config set alias/ <sub-sys> --env`

 ## Symlink support